What is the course about?

 Students should have completed ‘Piano/keyboards 3A’ or have equivalent experience as this course draws on material of an approximate Grade 2/3 standard.
 You will need to follow written and verbal instructions in English and engage in class discussions.

-If you are new to City Lit piano classes, please take a moment to read our blog: Choosing a piano class at City lit which lists our full sequence of piano classes.
-You could also drop in to one of our advice sessions where we can hear you play and help you choose the right course.
+If you need any further advice please take a moment to read our blog: Choosing a piano class at City lit which lists our full sequence of piano classes and you can always contact the music department directly - music@citylit.ac.uk.

 How will I be taught, and will there be any work outside the class?